 This should cut a significant number of calls to 101 and offers a better, simpler, public experience than previously offered by TrackMyCrime.

-We were chuffed to see positive feedback from an officer regarding our ‘Send evidence to a police officer’ form:
+We were chuffed to see the positive feedback from an officer regarding our ‘Send evidence to a police officer’ form: